adrianaovalle/Project1_Group2/README.md

 Where,  Vn=normalized valuation
         V= valuation
         Vmax = maximum valuation
-* 3-  Weights for each parameter can be defined based on user needs: How important each parameter is for the investor.
+* 3-  Weights for each parameter can be left at 1 as base case (all parameters equal) or can be defined based on user needs: How important each parameter is for the investor.
 Investor should rank parameters from 1 to 10, 1 meaning not important, 10 meaning very important For this example, we used:
     * Sales: 8